bioturing/nora-benchmark/README.md

 ## Overview
 This repository contains benchmark scripts for transcript quantification tools.
-Here is the list of the tools that used in this benchmark.
-If you want to add your tool into this benchmark, please just submit an github issue.
+If you want to add your tool into this benchmark, please just create a pull request or submit a github issue.

 - Bowtie2 + RSEM (Bowtie2 version v2.3.4.1, RSEM version v1.3.0)
 - STAR + RSEM (STAR version 2.6.0c, RSEM version v1.3.0)